-Together with piloting new measures, the Soldiers of Character research will investigate how far junior officers display and aspire to personal characteristics described in the Army Values and Standards Guide.
-It will also investigate a broader range of character strengths among all ranks from the perspective of junior officers.
+Together with piloting new measures, the Soldiers of Character research has investigated how far junior officers display and aspire to personal characteristics described in the Army Values and Standards Guide.
+It has investigated a broader range of character strengths among all ranks from the perspective of junior officers.

-Read David Walker's Virtue Insight blog, introducing the project.
+Read our Virtue Insight blog, introducing the project.

-The research design is inter-disciplinary, drawing on the disciplines of philosophy, psychology and sociology.
+The research design was inter-disciplinary, drawing on the disciplines of philosophy, psychology and sociology.
 A combination of three methods will be used: moral dilemmas (Intermediate Concept Measure Army (UK)), a self-report measure (Values in Action-Inventory of Strengths-E1) and semi-structured interviews.
-A key aim of this study is to test and develop component research measures, especially the ICM Army (UK).
+A key aim of this study was to test and develop component research measures, especially the ICM Army (UK).

 Literature Review & Findings